- Serves 10

-Baking without gluten really requires a different approach and for me I find I get the best results in making sure I use the best quality gluten-free flours.
-This needed self-raising flour, I baked this cake with both Doves Farm flour and my own version of cake mix flour I have been working on.
+Baking without gluten requires a different approach and for me I find I get the best results in making sure I use a good quality gluten-free flour.
+I have baked this cake with both Doves Farm flour and my version of a cake flour mix which I have been working on.
 Each produced lovely cakes with great texture.

 Glace cherries are the bane of my life in baking but I adore them.
 It is a fine line with having the cake with the right structure to hold them in place in the cake.
 I find rinsing the syrup off them, drying and then coating in flour usually produces the best results, although the other day they all lay along the bottom of the baked cake.
-If you don’t want to rinse them, still make sure you coat them in a little flour.
+This day it was an epic fail on the cherry front.

 I hope you love this cake as much as my family does.
 It really is so simple to make and it is nice for once to not need an electric mixer.
 Just a bowl, jug and a wooden spoon.